The compact support property for solutions to stochastic heat equations with stable noise: The stochastic integral formula

-Note that all the isolated powers of $t$ are positive powers, and let $\sigma' \in (1,4)$ be the largest positive power of $t$ appearing in the square-bracketed term above.
+for a constant $C>0$ which depends only on $\alpha$, $\gamma$, $d$ and $r$.
+Note that all the remaining powers of $T$ inside the square-bracketed term are positive, and let $\sigma' >0 $ be the largest positive power of $T$ appearing in the square-bracketed term above.
+(Clearly $\sigma' > 1$, and a short calculation shows that $\sigma' < 2 - (\alpha-1)\frac d 2 + r < 3$.)
 Collecting terms and bounding above by the largest ones, it is easy to argue that there exists $K_2>0$ such that

-Since $\sigma' \in (1,4)$ and $r>0$, possibly increasing the value of $K_2$, we may bound the expression above by the one stated in the lemma, and the proof is complete. \end{proof}
+Since $\sigma' < 3$ and $r>0$, possibly increasing the value of $K_2$, we may bound the expression above by the one stated in the lemma, and the proof is complete. \end{proof}

 We can now obtain moment bounds which hold a.e. for short times. \begin{lemma} Let $T_0$ be as in Lemma~\ref{lemma_aux_integ1}.
 There is a constant $C = C(\alpha, \gamma, d)> 0$ such that for a.e. $(t,x) \in (0,T_0] \times \R^d$,